-- 1. When a teacher or dean assesses a demerit, he/she will go into the discipline section of our Sycamore school portal and mark the violation, number of demerits assessed, and the date. - 2.
-When a student receives five or more demerits for a single offense the parents will be informed.
-The teacher who assigned the demerits will contact the parents. - 3.
-When a student accumulates multiples of 5 demerits, a letter will be sent to his parents informing them of the situation.
-They will be asked to sign and return the letter. - 4.
-When a student accumulates 15 total demerits during the first semester, his parents will be informed of the situation and the student will serve a one day in-school suspension with credit. - 5.
-When a student accumulates 15 residential or school demerits or a total of 20 combined, his parents will be informed and the Disciplinary Board will meet.
-The purpose of this meeting is to issue a formal warning and help the student remediate this problem.
-The Board will determine the consequence; however, the normal suspension is a one day in-school suspension with credit.
+1. When a teacher assesses a demerit, he/she will go into the discipline section of our Sycamore school portal and mark the violation, number of demerits assessed, and the date.

+2. When a student receives three or more demerits for a single offense the parents will be informed.
+The teacher who assigned the demerits will contact the parents.

+3. When a student accumulates multiples of 5 demerits, a letter will be sent to his parents/guardians informing them of the situation.
+They will be asked to sign and return the letter.

+4. When a student accumulates 15 demerits, he will receive one expulsion point (see below).

+5. When a student accumulates 20 demerits, he will be required to serve one day of in-school suspension.
+This normally means he will spend the day working with the maintenance staff instead of going to class.
+The student is still required to turn in all assignments for the day and take all quizzes and tests.
+The parents will be informed by the Dean of Students.

-- 6. If a student accumulates 25 total demerits, he will be reviewed by the Head of School and Disciplinary Board.
-The Head of School will then notify the parents with the results of this meeting.
+6. When a student accumulates 25 demerits, he will be reviewed by the school administration.
 He may be dismissed or suspended for one or more days, and he will be placed on disciplinary probation, which will include the criteria for the student's continued enrollment at Mount Michael.
-The normal suspension for accumulating 25 total demerits is a one day out-of-school suspension without credit and a one day inschool suspension with credit.
-Students who receive more than 25 demerits in a school year may be placed on probation the following year and will only be allowed 15 demerits during the first semester.
-At the end of the first and second semester, the student's progress will be evaluated by the Disciplinary Board to determine conditions for the remainder of the school year. - 7.
-A student will appear before the Dismissal Board in the following situations: - a.
-Accumulating 20 school demerits, 20 residential demerits, or 30 total demerits in a school year. - b.
-Accumulating an excessive number of demerits if the student has been on probation previously. - c.
+Students who receive more than 25 demerits in a school year may be placed on disciplinary probation the following year with a lower number of demerits allowed before dismissal.

+7. A student may appear before the Dismissal Board in the following situations:

+a.
+Accumulating 30 school demerits in a school year.

+b.
+Accumulating an excessive number of demerits if the student has been on probation previously.

+c.
 Serious behavior situations (e.g. drugs, hazing, stealing, etc.) as determined by the Head of School and the Disciplinary Board.

-DISCIPLINE BOARDS

-Two different boards are charged with making decisions regarding student disciplinary problems.
-A brief description of the Disciplinary Board and the Dismissal Board follows.
+EXPULSION POINTS: If a student acquires five expulsion points in a year, he may be dismissed from Mount Michael.
+A student accumulates expulsion points when his parents/guardians need to be contacted for serious issues that include but are not limited to:

+- Academic dishonesty

+- Theft

+- Fighting

+- Bullying/harassment

+- Substance possession/use

+- Accumulation of fifteen school OR residential demerits

-- 1. Disciplinary Board: will assist the Administration in carrying out school policies.
-The purpose of the board is to provide a consistent means of administering policies, and to be remedial as well as punitive.
-The Disciplinary Board consists of the Head of School, the dean of students, the student's dean and counselor. - 2.
-Dismissal Board: Members include the Head of School, the dean of students, the student's dean, three or more faculty members appointed by the principal and a faculty member advocate chosen by the student.
-The advocate does not vote. - a.
-The meeting will include the board, the student, and the student's parents if they wish to attend. - b.
-The consequences: In general, if there are mitigating circumstances in an offense, or if the offense is not of such a serious nature as to merit dismissal, then suspension, probation and/or a behavioral contract may be imposed.
+DISCIPLINARY HEARING: When required, a dismissal hearing will be held.
+Voting members will be the head of school, the dean of students, the class dean, and at least two faculty members appointed by the head of school.
+A non-voting faculty member, selected by the student and his parents/guardians, will serve as the student's advocate.

+1. The meeting will include the above group of faculty, the student, and the student's parents if they wish to attend.

+2. The consequences: In general, if there are mitigating circumstances in an offense, or if the offense is not of such a serious nature as to merit dismissal, then suspension, probation and/or a behavioral contract may be imposed.
 However, the ultimate consequence may be the dismissal of the student from Mount Michael.